 - Dance V Gymnastics

 - Retirement Age in Gymnastics and Dance

 - Training Required in Gymnastics and Dance

 Gymnastics and dance are two distinct disciplines that have their own set of rules and movements.
 Gymnastics is a sport that focuses on strength, flexibility, and acrobatic skills.
-Gymnasts perform routines on apparatus such as the vault, balance beam, uneven bars, and floor exercise.
+Female gymnasts are indeed expected to include dance within floor routines and to a lesser extent on the beam .

 Dance, on the other hand, is an art form that focuses on expressing emotions and telling stories through movement.
 Dancers perform routines on stage with music and often incorporate various styles such as ballet, contemporary, hip-hop, or jazz.